danomatika/PdParty/doc/PdParty_User_Guide.md

 These settings are mainly for live performance reasons where you don't want the device to go to sleep when you're trying to wow your audience.
 Obviously, keeping the screen on and audio running will drain your battery but in my tests so far it will still last for quite a while.

 * Disable lock screen: this disables the lock screen sleep timer and keeps the display on
-* Runs in background: allows the app to continue to run while backgrounded while audio is on (including when screen is locked and display is off)
+* Runs in background: allows the app to continue to run when backgrounded as long as audio dsp is on (including when screen is locked and display is off)

 #### OSC Event Forwarding

 These are useful options for patch creation & debugging.
-Basically, you can send accelerometer, touch, and key (requires a usb/bluetooth keyboard) events from the device to your computer while you work on your patch/scene in Pure Data.
+Basically, you can send accelerometer, touch, and key\* events from the device to your computer while you work on your patch/scene in Pure Data.
 You can also receive live Pd prints from a running patch/scene in PdParty to make sure everything is working as expected.

 The OSC server needs to be enabled and a patch/scene must be running in order for events to be streamed.

+\* *requires a usb/bluetooth keyboard*

 #### Audio Latency